iambst/CYBR8420_Titans_SA_Project/Software_Security_Requirements.md

 ## Alignment of security requirements with advertised features

-### Misuse case one:
+### 1. View or Access Customer Profiles

 - Next cloud provides two-factor authentication.
 - Next cloud does not offer any progressive delays during login this may be vulnerable to a brute force attack by the hacker.
 - Next cloud offers a strong password policy by checking the password against the list of breached passwords from haveibeenpwnd.com.
 This check creates a hash of the password and sends the first five characters of this hash to the haveibeenpwnd.com API to retrieve a list of all hashes that start with them.
 Then it checks on the Nextcloud instance if the password hash is in the result set.

-### Misuse case two:

-- Next cloud implements SAML and Kerberos to provide strong authentication  for client server communication.

-### Misuse case three:

-- Nextcloud uses plain and simple HTTP traffic for all file handling.
+### 2. Create and Share Links

+- The file sharing section through links provides Admin(bank employee) features to manage cloud shares.
+He can enforce password protection and also set default expiration date on link shares.

+- Nextcloud also provides features to enabling SSL to encrypt all traffic between servers.

-- It does not protect against a hacked device or server, but prevents data transfers on insecure networks like public WiFi networks, mobile devices or third party networks from being intercepted.
+- Nextcloud prevents data transfers on insecure networks like public WiFi networks, mobile devices or third party networks to protect from being intercepted.

+### 3. Access data from third-party clients

+- Nextcloud does not provide tools for Distributed Data Protection.

+- However, it recommends configuring the background job Webcron, to enable Nextcloud to automatically detect files added to your external storages.

+### 4. Send Customer Log Records

+- Nextcloud activity app recommends running background jobs to detect unusual activity in the logs.

+- It does not provide special attributes in the log file.
+But instead provides a console command, which allows to set up cron jobs on server with the known granularity.
+This sends the activity emails out whenever illegal activity is detected.

 ## Security-related configuration and installation issues.